Nixtla/popol-vuh/Hiring/Openings/FullStack.md

 I put culture first.[I will never stop learning](#i-will-never-stop-learning).
 [I will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
 [I am motivated by the impact of my work.](#i-am-motivated-by-impact) [I will communicate a lot and effectively.](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
 I value the bond that connects us as a team.
 I support inclusion and diversity.
 I believe in treating each other, and the world, with compassion, kindness and respect.
 [I do a freaking good job.](#i-do-a-freaking-good-job)

 ## About the Role
-Nixtla is seeking a Founding Engineer with a specialization in Full Stack Development to join our core team.
-This position is crafted for a versatile problem-solver who is proficient in navigating both the front-end and back-end development landscapes.
+Nixtla is seeking a Founding Engineer specializing in Full Stack Development to join our core team.
+This position is crafted for a versatile problem-solver proficient in navigating both the front-end and back-end development landscapes.

 ## Key Responsibilities
 - Take charge of front-end and back-end development tasks, delivering cohesive and efficient software solutions.